kousathanas/simsfs/README.md

 Alternatively, you can also type
 make

+Software has only been compiled and tested in linux systems.

 ## How to run:
   Run the program as ./simSFS and provide arguments with '-'.
 You can use switch -h to print all possible arguments and description.